NelsenEW/espdrone-clients/docs/raspberrypi.md

 There\'s a list of what\'s added:

 -   UDEV rules for access to the Crazyradio and NRF bootloader
--   crazyflie-pc-client pre-cloned at latest stable version
+-   espdrone-pc-client pre-cloned at latest stable version
 -   pyusb
 -   UDEV rules to automatically launch the cfheadless client when Crazyradio is plugged in